kelsieflynn/raspberrypi-documentation/configuration/wireless/access-point.md

 ````

-If it does not , try restarting hostapd manaul and look for process
+If it does not , try restarting hostapd manually and look for process
 ````
 systemctl restart hostapd
 ````